react-epfl/chachachat/protocol.md

     {
       author: Id,
       phrase: String,
-      timestamp: Date // timestamp at which the message has been sent to determine if it is unread.
+      createdAt: Date // timestamp at which the message has been sent to determine if it is unread.
       loc: {
         lat: Number,
         lng: Number